mimicji/Security-Papers-in-WebAssembly/README.md

 # Security Papers in WebAssembly
+This repository contains a curated collection of research papers on security topics related to WebAssembly, sourced from top-tier Software Engineering and Security conferences.
+The aim is to ensure comprehensive coverage of significant publications in the field.

-Writing a literature review for my thesis is so painful...
-Let me create a git repo to organize these papers.
-Thank [Jianing](https://wasm.jianing.wang/#/papers) for the initial paper list.
+Organizing a literature review for my thesis has been challenging.
+To streamline the process, I've created this repository to categorize relevant papers.
+Special thanks to [Jianing](https://wasm.jianing.wang/#/papers) for providing the initial list of papers.

 ## Table of contents
 - [Security-Papers-in-WebAssembly](#security-papers-in-webassembly)